 World War II

-Valletta was a flashpoint during the two-year siege of Malta during which German and Italian air raids caused tremendous damage to the once grand city.
+Valletta was a flashpoint during the two-year siege of Malta during which German and Italian air raids caused tremendous damage to this once grand Mediterranean city.
 In 1980, UNESCO listed Valletta as a World Heritage Site along with The Megalithic Temples and Hypogeum of Hal-Saflieni.

 Furthermore, is as a bridging territory between the African and European continents.
 Malta hosted the Commonwealth Heads of Government Meeting and the Valletta Summit on Migration both in 2015.
-Additionally, for this year 2018, Valletta has been chosen as the European capital for Culture.
+Additionally, for 2018, Valletta has been chosen as the Mediterranean European capital for Culture.

 Vallette enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
 The average temperatures range from around 15°C in January to the high 30s°C in August.